Matt Vierling Preview, Player Props: Tigers vs. White Sox

 Matt Vierling At The Plate

 - Vierling will look to extend his seven-game hitting streak.
-He's batting .421 in his last games.
+He's batting .421 during his last games.

-- Vierling has reached base via a hit in 70 games this season (of 111 played), and had multiple hits in 26 of those games.
+- Vierling has picked up a hit in 70 of 111 games this season, with multiple hits 26 times.

-- He has hit a home run in 5.4% of his games this year, and 1.6% of his trips to the plate.
+- Looking at the 111 games he has played this season, he's went deep in six of them (5.4%), and in 1.6% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.